|

 Discovered by Christopher Columbus in 1493, Les Saintes

-were occupied by the French in 1648 but not the settlers
+were occupied by the French in 1648 but the settlers

-was practiced only in the small poterie of Grande Baie,
+used in only in the small pottery of Grande Baie and for

-cultivation of cotton, indigo and cafe in Terre de Bas,
+the plantations of cotton, indigo and cafe in Terre de

 The Saintois are recognized across the Guadeloupe as